A healthy smile helps our patients stay healthy

-If you need a dental bridge, Dr. Amanda will listen to your needs and concerns and present options that are right for you.
+If you need a dental bridge, Dr. Michelle will listen to your needs and concerns and present options that are right for you.
 If you choose a dental bridge, it can be ready in two appointments.
-First, Dr. Amanda will prepare the teeth as necessary so that the dental bridge matches your bite and the rest of your teeth.
-While the teeth are scanned and this information is sent to the lab, Dr. Amanda will provide a temporary bridge to protect your teeth.
+First, Dr. Michelle will prepare the teeth as necessary so that the dental bridge matches your bite and the rest of your teeth.
+While the teeth are scanned and this information is sent to the lab, Dr. Michelle will provide a temporary bridge to protect your teeth.

 A strict regimen of brushing and flossing will keep the bridge and surrounding teeth clean.
 Good dental care of these teeth is critically important, as the bridge relies on the neighboring teeth for support.

 Well-fitting dentures help improve confidence and self-esteem, keeping you active in the community.
-Your overall well-being is important to Dr. Amanda, and she may present you with dentures to replace missing teeth.
+Your overall well-being is important to Dr. Michelle, and she may present you with dentures to replace missing teeth.

 Depending on your personal needs, there are different types of dentures from which to choose.